Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

-The optimal 10-sensor configurations identified by the different OSP methods are displayed in Figure~\ref{fig:airfoil_sensors}.
+The optimal 10-sensor configurations identified by the different OSP methods are displayed in Fig.~\ref{fig:airfoil_sensors}.
 Notably, the configurations derived from data-driven approaches exhibit distinct spatial distributions, reflecting their different underlying selection criteria.
 Nonetheless, some common features of the CAAF configurations can be observed in the others and explained by analyzing the physics of the flow around an airfoil.
-In addition to the large separation bubble that typically forms on the suction surface near the trailing edges of the airfoil, where most fluctuations occur due to re-circulation, informative regions also include the stagnation point just below the leading edge corresponding to the location of the first sensor on the CAAF configuration in Figure~\ref{fig:airfoil_sensors}(a).
+In addition to the large separation bubble that typically forms on the suction surface near the trailing edge of the airfoil, where most fluctuations occur due to re-circulation, informative regions also include the stagnation point just below the leading edge corresponding to the location of the first sensor on the CAAF configuration in Fig.~\ref{fig:airfoil_sensors}a.
 The pressure around the stagnation point varies as the effective AoA deviates from the true AoA of the airfoil under the cylinder wake.
 Since the effective AoA is highly correlated with lift fluctuations, such an area is expected to play a key role in lift inference.
-Unique to the cases with gusty inflows, separation bubbles appear around the leading edge of the airfoil \cite{leung2024}.
+This may explain the strong performance of the CAAF sensors in extremely sparse configurations, as the top-ranked CAAF sensors are positioned near the stagnation region.
+This is particularly expected in the high-AoA cases of ``None-11'' and ``Cylinder-11'', where the stagnation point shifts downstream toward these sensor locations leading to a more informative pressure surface.
+Unique to the cases with gusty inflows, separation bubbles appear around the leading edge of the airfoil (see Supplementary Fig.~S1 for flow field visualization).
 The flow characteristics within the separation region are significantly different, and the separation bubble size greatly impacts the airfoil lift coefficient.
 Considering this, the CAAF design recognizes it by prioritizing leading-edge sensor placement to capture these flow dynamics.